bundickm/AWS_Cloud_Foundations_Study_Materials/Module 4 Notes.md

 - Permissions determine which resources and operations are allowed.
   - All permissions are implicitly denied by default.
   - If something is explicitly denied, it is never allowed.
-- Two Types of Policies
+- Two Types of Policies:
-  - Identity Based
+  1. Identity Based
      - Attach a policy to any IAM entity - user, group, or role
      - Policies specify actions that may or may not be performed by the entity
      - Policies and entities have a many-to-many relationship
+     - When the policy is updated, the changes to the policy are immediately apply against all Users and Groups that are attached to the policy.
-  - Resource Based
+  2. Resource Based
      - Attached to a resource (such as an S3 bucket)
      - Specifies who has access to the resource and what actions they can perform on it
      - The policies are inline only, not managed.
 An inline policy is assigned to just one User or Group.
 Inline Policies are typically used to apply permissions for one-off situations.
      - Resource-based policies are supported only by some AWS services

 **IAM Role:** Useful mechanism to grant a set of permissions for making AWS service requests.

 - Similar to an IAM user: Attach permissions policies to it
 - Different from an IAM user: Not uniquely associated with one person, intended to be assumable by a person, application, or service
 - Role provides temporary security credentials